How does a One-to-one Partnership work?

 Step 5: Submit your funding application through the British Council’s online system

-Don’t worry about missing a funding deadline – applications will be assessed every quarter until December 2020.
-The next deadline is June 15th 2020.
+Don’t worry about missing a funding deadline – applications will be assessed every quarter until June 2021.
+The next deadlines are April 26th and June 21st 2021.

 Step 6: A decision is made on your application by the British Council

 Step 7: You receive feedback on your application from the British Council

 Step 8: You take action based on the outcome of your funding application

 If you’re successful, then you’ll get 80% of your funding upfront and your project can get going!
 Click on the links below to access resources to help you.